SumatoSoft/forceps/README.md

 Forceps lets you copy related models from one database into another.
 The source and target databases must support an active record connection.
 Typically, your source database is a remote production database and your target database is a local development one.

+## Fork feature

+This fork is intended for any version of Rails

+ONLY FOR DEVELOPMENT

 ## Installing

 In your `Gemfile`: